Posted Oct. 8, 2020

 Building professional credentials

 Here’s the point of bringing up e-commerce: with online retail largely unaffected by Covid-19, smart students can be running their own online stores using fulfilment methods such as dropshipping to sell without ever buying anything.
-There are other options, too, such as running pop-up stores using retail pos software or selling digital products such as training materials, but those aren’t outright necessary — just useful.
 The consequences of this go beyond just making money.
 A side hustle may be a side venture (hence the name), but it’s a business even so, and there’s experiential value in running a business — value that can really prove its worth down the line when a postgrad student concludes their studies and wants to find a career opportunity (or even commit fully to self-employment, something that’s growing in popularity these days).
 It is really hard to stand out in the business world when there’s so much competition around, especially given the hiring backlog that resulted from the main lockdown period.
 Starting a business is a fantastic way to show initiative, creativity and commitment.

 Looking after mental health